auth0/ruby-auth0/DEPLOYMENT.md

 # Update the version number
 # This will create a commit with the new version
-bundle exec gem bump --version x.y.z
+bundle exec gem bump --version X.X.X

 # Make sure the Gemfile.lock is up-to-date
 bundle update